10 Actions a TV News Anchor Should Avoid

 Smile or Laugh at Inappropriate Times

-Anger is never good.
-Smiling or even laughing is sometimes okay, but not during serious news.
-For example, a news anchor could be reading a story about child abuse, while off camera, someone walks in the studio, trips, and knocks over a bunch of props.
+Smiling or even laughing is can be great when covering the news—there is.
+During serious news, it is imperative to be situationally aware and have maintained your bearing.
+For example, a news anchor could be covering a mass casualty event, while off-camera, someone walks in the studio, trips, and knocks over a bunch of props.

 Endorse a Product

 Leave the advertising to the advertisements.
 As a news anchor, you should be reporting on news, not your favorite products (unless it is part of a story).

 Your credibility begins to spiral downward if you use airtime to pitch for products and services.
 This is not to say that as a news anchor, you cannot endorse a product or service in the proper manner, such as an advertisement.
 It is simply bad etiquette to do so outside of ads, during a reporting session.

 It can be tough to get along with everyone.
 Members of some news teams are genuine friends off the air.
 Other news teams have to fake the camaraderie while broadcasting.
 Every news team member should demonstrate professionalism toward each other, no matter what their personal opinions might be.